chriswee168/rust-multithreading-ml-framework/README.md

 - **edge_param_thresh**: Edge parameter threshold to determine whether an edge should be removed.
 (An edge is determined to be redundant if the magnitude of the parameter average is below the threshold.)

 A JSON hyperparameter file for the cartpole environment is already included in `python_src/hyper_params/cartpole-v1.json`.

-### Neural Network Mutation
-Neural networks can dynamically alter their toplogies during training to either grow in complexity by adding new neurons and joining random neurons together with random parameterised connections, or reduce complexity and optimize memory by removing redundant connections between neurons that have a parameter average below a specified threshold or magnitude, typically a small value.

 ## Acknowledgements